nickpoison/nickpoison.github.io/rissues.md

    * Also nice: _From its inception, R was designed to use only a single thread (processor) at a time.
 Even today, R works that way unless linked with multi-threaded BLAS/LAPACK libraries.
 The multi-core machines of today offer parallel processing power.
 To take advantage of this, [Microsoft R Open](https://mran.microsoft.com/) provides optional multi-threaded math libraries._

-      - You can also link the libraries with the current version of R... [details are here](https://nickpoison.github.io/mran)